2021 SPRING UPDATE

 6. If 1/3 to 1/2 of the wood has not been removed by the above steps, thin out the fruiting laterals and small branches until this balance has been obtained.

 FERTILIZING Blueberries like acid fertilizers such as Rhododendron or Azalea formulations.
-For newly planted stock, use 2 tablespoons of 10-20-10 (or similar fertilizer) in late spring or once plants are established.
+For newly planted stock, use 2 tablespoons (OR LESS!) of 10-20-10 (or similar fertilizer) in late spring or once plants are established.
 (Be very careful!
 Blueberries are very sensitive to over fertilization!
-Less is always more!!!)
+Less is always more!)
 For subsequent years, use 1 ounce of fertilizer for each year from planting to a total of 8 ounces per plant.
 Apply in early spring and again in late spring for best results.
 Always water well after fertilizing.
-DO NOT to fertilize after the 4th of July – as your bushes need time to go dormant before fall.
+DO NOT to fertilize after the 4th of July – as your bushes need time to go dormant before the fall.
 For organic fertilizers, blood meal and cottonseed meal work well.
-Avoid using fresh manure as it will burn the plants.
+Avoid using fresh manure as it will burn the plants and, well, it smells like fresh manure. ;/

 Blueberry Plants (2 per family member) Peat Moss (4-5 plants per bale) Soil Test Kit